-You can take advantage of this feature and apply it on your home page by simple steps such as tracking clicks, mouse movements, and scrolls.
+You can take advantage of this feature and apply it to your home page through simple steps such as tracking clicks, mouse movements, and scrolls.
 It allows you to create a heatmap of where visitors fixate their attention.

-Classifying your products into different categories will make customers have a better and comfortable shopping experience on your site.
+Classifying your products into different categories offers customers a better and more comfortable shopping experience on your site.
 Moreover, category page recommendations create algorithms to offer categories precisely, which suit the buyers using the data on their previous browsing sessions.